 When it comes to identifying the right ERP software for an organization, the CFO is typically the driver behind the wheel on not only the selection of the software but is an integral piece once the ERP project has begun.

 There’s a lot to consider, and Acumatica has put together the Modern CFO ERP Buyer’s Guide to support financial leaders that feel their companies are ready for digital disruption.
-Just like with any major business effort a team is needed for the ultimate success of the project.
+Just like with any major business effort a team is needed for the ultimate steps to success of the project.

 Let's take a look at the role of the CFO and the ERP project team needed for a successful Implementation.